Alamance-IT-Solution/nRF5_SDK/workspace/beacon/custom_advertisement.md

 To set `USE_UICR_FOR_MAJ_MIN_VALUES`, you need to follow these steps:

 1. **Install nrfjprog:**
-   Make sure you have the Nordic nrfjprog tool installed.
+   Make sure you have the JLinkARM from Segger and Nordic nrfjprog tool installed.
 You can download it from the Nordic Semiconductor website.

 2. **Connect the Dongle:**
-   Ensure that your nRF52 Dongle is connected to your computer.
+   Ensure that your nRF52 Dongle is connected to your computer and press reset.

 3. **Find Serial Number:**
    Identify the serial number of your nRF52 Dongle.
 You can find it on the dongle or by using the following command: